alessandroliuzzi/CIPV-2024-25/README.md

 The script performs:
-- fine-tuning of a BERT-based classifier on full conversations,
+- initial fine-tuning of a BERT-based classifier on the dataset
+- testing on full conversations,
 - evaluation using standard classification metrics,
-- single-message toxicity analysis with conversational context,
+- single-message toxicity analysis with conversational context (same model),
-- identification of the most toxic message in each conversation,
+- evaluation with the same metrics, plus identification of the most toxic message in each conversation,
 - qualitative inspection through example outputs.